How To Import Contacts To Mailchimp

 So with that little detail out of the way, let's get cracking.

-The thing about building a strong email list is that there are no shortcuts.
-You have to be prepared to put in the work required to build your audience online.
+The thing about building a strong email audience is that there are no shortcuts.
+You must be prepared to put in the work required to build your audience online.
 You can either do it by organic means through content creation, or you can pay for advertising.
 Sometimes both together work well.

 But whatever traffic generation method you choose, you must take the time to understand the needs of your audience.
 Failing that you will waste countless days, months and even years going down the wrong road (like I did).